stryker-mutator/stryker-net/docs/Configuration.md

 1. Enable --dashboard-compare.
 2. Set --dashboard-version to the name of the source branch for your pull request.
-3. Set --dashboard-fallback-version to the name of the target branch for your pull request.
+3. Set --git-source to the name of the target branch of your pull request.
-4. Set --git-source to the name of the target branch of your pull request.
+4. (Optionally) Set a --dashboard-fallback-version.
+When you do not set a fallback version we will use --git-source as fallback.
+Since the source branch should be based on the target branche, this fallback baseline should be fairly up to date.

 ```
-dotnet stryker --dashboard-compare --dashboard-fallback-version master --git-source master --dashboard-version development
+dotnet stryker --dashboard-compare --git-source master --dashboard-version development
-dotnet stryker -compare -fallback-version master -source master -version development
+dotnet stryker -compare -source master -version development

 ```